 Sometimes I create a couple of variations of the same image cropped in a different way.
 Then I look at them fresh the next day to decide which one I like best.

 The clarity slider is my go-to tool when making a photo black and white.
 I increase the clarity to emphasise the definition between the grey tones.
 And to enhance the lines.

 The contrast tool can also be useful to intensify the blacks and whites.
 I tend to use this only when the blacks and whites are washed out.

 I see the contrast and clarity tools often used with great enthusiasm.
 This results in ‘overcooked’ photographs.

 Keep it subtle.
 Use these techniques to enhance your story, not dominate the image.

-3. Adjusting Colour Sliders for Black And White Photos
+3. Adjusting Color Sliders for Black And White Photos

-Adjusting the colour sliders can affect the tones in a black and white photograph.
+Adjusting the color sliders can affect the tones in a black and white photograph.

 Decreasing the blue is a great technique for darkening a bright sky.
 Increasing orange and red can even out a skin tone.